What is Rideshare Insurance and Do I Need It?

 Driving for a rideshare service like Uber or Lyft can be a great way to generate income, even as a side hustle.
 But while using your vehicle to earn cash on your schedule is easy, there are also a few very important considerations to keep in mind.
 One of the most important is rideshare insurance.

-As a rideshare driver, it’s likely that your everyday auto insurance policy isn’t enough to fully protect you or your vehicle, even when off the clock.
+As a rideshare driver, it’s likely that your everyday car insurance policy isn’t enough to fully protect you or your vehicle, even when off the clock.
 In order to do that, you’ll need to look into buying a rideshare policy — here’s a look at exactly what that entails.

 What is Rideshare Insurance?

-Using your personal vehicle for ridesharing is one way to earn a few bucks on the weekend, or can even be a primary source of income.
+Using your personal car for ridesharing is one way to earn a few bucks on the weekend, or can even be a primary source of income.
 But regardless of how often you’re driving people around, you’ll need to carry insurance coverage that protects you, your vehicle, and everyone else on the road.
 This means buying a rideshare insurance policy.

 Rideshare insurance is a type of policy intended for drivers who use their personal vehicles for on-demand rideshare services like Uber or Lyft (which are also called transportation network services, or TNCs).
 Your rideshare insurance can offer a combination of liability, personal injury, collision, uninsured/underinsured motorist, and even roadside assistance coverage, and can either be a form of supplemental coverage or a stand-alone personal policy.